imandaidf/My-Notes-App/README.md

 # My Notes Web Application

 A simple and intuitive web-based notes application that allows users to create, view, and manage notes with rich text content, including the ability to embed images directly within the text.
-Notes are saved locally in the browser's storage for persistence.
+Notes are stored in the browser's localStorage for persistence.

 ## Features